 Purpose and Focus of the Recognition

 The Reimagining Spirituality Leadership Award celebrates the influential contributions of someone who has uniquely demonstrated a local, national, or international impact in furthering opportunities, access, and support for people with intellectual and developmental disabilities (IDD) in their spiritual lives and communal participation.
-This award recognizes the creative ways the recipient has promoted opportunities for persons with IDD for personal spiritual growth, developing enriching relationships, and participating in spiritual or religious community.
+This award recognizes the creative and impactful ways the recipient has promoted opportunities for persons with IDD to experience personal spiritual growth, develop enriching relationships, and participate in spiritual or religious communities.

 - Demonstrates respect for the dignity of choice and the unique identity and interests of each person.